Logo

 Herman Talmadge was elected to the United States Senate in 1956.

-Herman Talmadge worked to expand support for both farmers and children and families in hunger through his work on the passage Child Nutrition Act of 1966, but most significantly in 1969 and 1970 as part of the re-authorization and expansion of the 1946 School Lunch Act which Russell had authored and considered to be his greatest legislative achievement.
+Herman Talmadge worked to expand support for both farmers and children and families in hunger through his work on the Child Nutrition Act of 1966, but most significantly in 1969 and 1970 as part of the reauthorization and expansion of the 1946 School Lunch Act, which Russell had authored and considered his greatest legislative achievement.

-Herman Talmadge was a great admirer of the work Russell had done on the 1946 act but recognized that significant improvements were needed.
+Herman Talmadge was a great admirer of the work Russell did on the 1946 act but recognized that significant improvements were needed.

 In 1968, Herman Talmadge faced the first of his three Republican challengers for his Senate seat.

-Herman Talmadge was a sign of the shifting white electorate in the South, where white suburbanites moved into the Republican Party.
+Herman Talmadge was a sign of the shifting white electorate in the South, as white suburbanites moved into the Republican Party.

 Herman Talmadge ran a disciplined office, requiring his staff to respond to every constituent letter within 24 hours of receipt.

-In early 1973, Herman Talmadge was appointed to the Select Committee on Presidential Campaign Activities which investigated the activities of members of the Nixon administration.
+In 1973, Herman Talmadge was appointed to the Select Committee on Presidential Campaign Activities, which investigated members of the Nixon administration.

 Herman Talmadge served on the committee until its final report was issued in June 1974.